-Girls allegedly forced to remove their bras in Kerala for NEET exam, FIR filed
+Girls allegedly forced to take off their bras in Kerala for NEET exam, FIR filed

 “The shame and shock of this unexpected turn of events have affected the morale and composure of the students whose performance in the test was consequently affected,” she said in a letter.

 This is not the first instance in the state where a student was made to strip for appearing for an examination.
-In 2017, four teachers were suspended for asking a girl to remove her bra before entering a NEET centre in Kannur.
+In 2017, four teachers were suspended for asking a girl to take off her bra before entering a NEET centre in Kannur.
 The Central Board of Secondary Education, which was then conducting NEET, had said the incident was a “consequence of overzealousness” of the staff members.

-A year later, another candidate for an examination was forced to remove her bra in Palakkad town.
+A year later, another candidate for an examination was forced to take off her bra in Palakkad town.
 In her complaint, she had said that the male invigilator was staring at her chest during the course of the examination.
 She had “felt humiliated” because of this violation, the complaint stated.